amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 ## Install and configure NGINX Ingress
 The following command will install NGINX Ingress Opertaor via the OperatorHub.
 ```
+oc new-project nginx-ingress # <-- TEST ON NEW CLUSTER, SEE IF NECESSARY!
 oc apply -f - <<EOF
 apiVersion: operators.coreos.com/v1alpha1
 kind: Subscription